-Most landscape lighting fixtures are made from composite, aluminum, brass, or copper.
-Some of these materials withstand the environmental demands better than others.
-Selecting fixtures made from high-quality materials will help you get the most out of your investment since they tend to last years, sometimes even decades, longer.
+Landscape lighting fixtures are often made from composite, aluminum, brass, or copper.
+Some of these materials are proven to withstand environmental demands better than the others.
+Choosing fixtures made from high-quality materials will help you get the most out of your investment since they tend to last years, sometimes even decades, longer.

-You'll find more information on each type of fixture material along with what we recommend and why below:
+You can find more information on each type of fixture material along with what we recommend and why below:

-Made from a mixture of plastics, composite fixtures can offer better structural strength than the lighting sets sold in hardware and big box stores.
+Composite fixtures, made from a mixture of plastics, can offer better structural strength than the lighting sets sold in hardware and big box stores.

-Composite fixtures are more affordable than comparable metal fixtures but lack the quality.
+These fixtures are more affordable than comparable metal fixtures but lack quality.
 Over a relatively short period, composite fixtures will begin to degrade and break down under the stress of the outdoor elements.
-This can lead to shortened bulb life and costly fixture replacement.
+Eventually, leading to shortened bulb life and costly fixture replacement.

 Aluminum is very affordable and typically lower quality.
-It's not as durable as other materials and will not endure long periods of time outside; over time, it will oxidize, and the paint will fade.
+It's not as durable as other materials and will not endure long periods of time outside; consequently, it will oxidize, and the paint will fade.

-Power coating will extend the life of an aluminum fixture, as the paint will seal the aluminum - but they're highly affected by the sun's UV rays.
-In just a few years after installation, you can expect to see discoloration, or depending on their quality, even chipping, and peeling.
+Powder coating will extend the life of an aluminum fixture, as the paint will seal the aluminum - but they're highly affected by the sun's UV rays.
+A few years after installation, you can expect to see discoloration, or depending on their quality, even chipping, and peeling.

-Aluminum is not recommended for coastal applications.
-It doesn't hold up well around salt and will corrode over time.
+Aluminum is not recommended for coastal applications considering it doesn't hold up well around salt and will corrode after a while.

 Made from a mixture of copper and zinc, brass is a hard metal that holds up well in all environments.
 Brass fixtures will last for many years and will often have extended warranties.

-Brass will naturally patina (turn darker) over time when exposed to the elements, but it will not corrode.
+Brass will slowly naturally patina (turn darker) when exposed to the elements, but it will not corrode.
 While brass fixtures can be more expensive than some of the other metals, it is the best quality and most durable metal, lasting the longest.

 Brass is a great option for your landscape lighting system!

 Copper is another great high-quality option.
-People have been utilizing copper for thousands of years, and for good reason!
+People have been utilizing copper for thousands of years, with good reason!
 It is used in a wide range of products due to its excellent thermal conductivity, strength, and resistance to corrosion.
 Copper, like brass, will patina when exposed to the outdoor elements.